Don't hold your breath—this broad, flattened muscle in your abdomen won't soon get tired supporting your lungs.

 Shell

-This largest muscle and primary hip extensor is located at the back of the human body, but it's not part of your actual back.
+This largest muscle and primary hip extensor is located on the posterior side of the human body—it may be called "back", but it's not part of your actual back.

 Glutes (gluteus maximus)